Institute for Sustainability logo

 Sustainability, creativity and communication

-This theme investigates the role of art, literature, theatre and other non-scientific forms of knowledge and communication (which might include embodied forms of knowledge/communication such as dance, sport and fashion) in sustainability debates and projects.
+This programme examines how the arts, imagination and creativity can help promote sustainability and wellbeing.
+We investigate the role of art, literature, theatre and other non-scientific forms of knowledge and communication (including embodied forms of knowledge and communication such as dance, sport and fashion) in sustainability debates and projects.

 Landscape of trees within females head